voxpupuli/puppet-icinga2/README.md

 Destination config file to store in this fragment.
 File will be declared the first time.

 ##### `order`
-String to set the position in the target file, sorted in alpha numeric order.
+String or integer to set the position in the target file, sorted in alpha numeric order.
+Defailts to `05`.

 ### Private defined types